 Are you feeling guilty about food waste but can’t bear the thought of outdoor composting?
 If you answered yes, it’s time to invest in a food waste recycler.

 Devices like the FoodCycler are an ideal alternative to composting, slotting seamlessly into your kitchen and making odours a thing of the past.
-They pulverise and dehydrate scraps, turning them back into organic matter for use as plant fertiliser.
+They pulverise and dehydrate scraps, turning them back into organic matter for use as plant fertilizer.
 Clever, right?

 4. Buy Reusable Food Bags